Universal basic income by country: South Africa

-According to Jeremy Seekings, University of Cape Town, basic income activists have managed to keep the proposal alive in the South African debate ever since the 1990s, but the proposals have nonetheless not gained a lot of support within the policy-making and political elite.
+According to Jeremy Seekings of the University of Cape Town, basic income activists have managed to keep the proposal alive in the South African debate ever since the 1990s, but the proposals have nonetheless not gained a lot of support within the policy-making and political elite.
 Nor has the idea gained a lot of public support.
 As he sees it, both the elite and the public remain opposed to the extension of social grants to working-age adults.
 He also argues that the basic income activism is a rather intellectual enterprise, done by only a few, who are lacking strong organisational or popular bases.
-But on the other hand, the Covid 19-pandemic (of 2020 and 2021) has forced the government to act, to go some steps in the direction of basic income:
+But on the other hand, the COVID-19-pandemic (of 2020 and 2021) has forced the government to act, to go some steps in the direction of basic income: